 If your child isn’t in school yet and you or a pediatrician feel the need for this kind of evaluation, then don’t hesitate.
 Knowing everything you can know now will help prepare you for the day when your child is placed in an unfamiliar social situation later.
 You’ll know what kind of programs are available when your child is in school.

 If your child is already in school, then knowing how to manage and navigate the obstacles ahead should be priority one.
 The procedures in place for this time of evaluation usually take the form of various tests in order to identify learning, social, and attention disorders.
 These can take a few days, but the resulting information will be worth the wait.
 The tests will discern where your child places in terms of key skills based on age.
-These include mathematics, reading, writing, websites etc.
+These include mathematics, reading, writing, website designs etc.

 If your child is special needs and requires additional attention, then you might be entitled to support systems that weren’t available to you before the evaluation.
 Usually these include an Individualized Education Program (IEP) specifically catered to the needs of your child.
 Although many children might be enrolled in similar programs, each child’s needs are different, and so the type and amount of attention provided is personalized.
 The IEP allows you to become involved in a manner not typically available to other parents with children enrolled in the public school system.
 If your child has specific academic needs that you feel aren’t properly addressed, you’ll have the opportunity to fight to see them met.